 Rapid wear of bushings and tool will result if the following are not observed.

 - Pre-lubricate the breaker tool before inserting into front head.
-(Fig. 10-6).
-This applies to new breaker tools and tools that have been wiped clean for inspection. - Prevent dirt and rocks from contaminating the grease. - When applied regularly, Chisel Paste is a key element in extending the service life of bushings and tools.
+This applies to new tools and tools that have been wiped clean for inspection. - Prevent dirt and rocks from contaminating the grease.